Gaussian Belief Propagation Network for Depth Completion: Appendix

 \subsection{Efficiency Comparison}

 We compare the runtime efficiency of DC methods on samples from NYU and KITTI dataset with input resolution of $256 \times 320$ and $352 \times 1216$, respectively.
-As shown in \cref{tab:sup_efficiency_comparison}, GBPN achieves a competitive balance of runtime, memory usage, and parameter count compared with these SOTA methods.
-Here, GuideNet demonstrates the fastest inference speed, while CFormer and OGNI-DC are notably slower.
+As shown in \cref{tab:sup_efficiency_comparison}, Our GBPN spends moderate runtime, GPU memory, and number of parameters among these comparing methods, while achieving the best criteria under RMSE, iRMSE and $\delta_{1.02}$.
+Specifically, GuideNet demonstrates the fastest inference speed, while CFormer and OGNI-DC are notably slower.
 Our GBPN exhibits a moderate inference time compared to these SOTA methods.
-Comparing with BP-Net\citep{bpnet}, GBPN has a higher runtime but requires fewer parameters.
+Comparing with BP-Net\cite{bpnet}, GBPN has a higher runtime but requires fewer parameters.
 The lower parameter count is because the Markov Random Field (MRF) is dynamically constructed by a relatively small network compared to other methods.
+The outstanding performance with moderate computational cost makes GBPN well-suited for deployment on onboard platforms in robotics and autonomous driving.

 Our GBPN consists of a Graphical Model Construction Network (GMCN) to dynamically construct a scene-specific Markov Random Field (MRF), and a Gaussian Belief Propagation (GBP) module for depth distribution inference.
 We analyzed the computation and runtime of these two components at an input resolution of $256 \times 320$.
 The GMCN is built using highly-optimized PyTorch layers, whereas our GBP module is a custom implementation.
-As shown in \cref{tab:sup_flops}, the computation of the GBP module are roughly 200 times lower than those of the GMCN, yet it requires 3 times more computation time.
+As shown in \cref{tab:sup_flops}, the computation of the GBP module are roughly 200 times lower than those of the GMCN, yet it requires 2 times more computation time.
 This inefficiency, where less computation takes more time, is primarily due to the limitations of our custom GBP implementation.
 Although our current implementation is parallelized on GPUs, it lacks the extensive optimization like the standard PyTorch layers and thus has significant potential for acceleration in future work.

-Our GBPN also has the advantage of \emph{flexible latency tuning}.
-As the target depth is optimized gradually in an iterative manner, we can trade off the model's latency and performance by simply adjusting the number of iterations.
-We list the trade-off in \cref{tab:sup_iteration_tradeoff} by starting from our GBPN model with a total of 13 iterations and then gradually reducing the number of iterations.
-This property is highly beneficial for real applications' deployment, as GBPN can be easily tailored to specific latency requirements by simply adjusting the number of optimization iterations.
-In contrast, feed-forward networks like CFormer~\citep{cformer} must complete their full inference pass to produce the result, making them difficult to adapt to varying latency budgets.